Admissions for Non-Sponsored/Sponsored High School Students

 Steps to Follow for All High School Students :

 Follow the steps below if you plan to take classes on Lane’s Campus under the RTEC program (classes at Lane before high school graduation).
-Please review all the steps first.
-Then plan your time; completing all steps may take 4-10 days.
+Please review all the steps first by clicking on the blue bar.
+Completing all steps may take 4-10 days.

 - Social Security Number: If you plan to apply for financial aid (FAFSA) in the future, please enter your social security number